-Sore throat: A cold or tonsillitis?
+Sore throat: Is it a cold or tonsillitis?

 Do you have a sore throat?
 Do you wonder if your painful sore throat is from a cold, or viral or bacterial tonsillitis?
 Here's how to tell.